 Thomas: I'm sorry, sir.
 The general's down, he's been hit.

-Although the actual fighting at Devil's Den isn't shown, an earlier scene on July 2nd has Hood protesting the order to attack the Union left flank head-on, due to the conditions being so lopsidedly advantageous for the defender; problem is, Lee already shot down Longstreet's own arguments for a flanking maneuver towards the right and the Union rear.
+- Although the actual fighting at Devil's Den isn't shown, an earlier scene on July 2nd has Hood protesting the order to attack the Union left flank head-on, due to the conditions being so lopsidedly advantageous for the defender; problem is, Lee already shot down Longstreet's own arguments for a flanking maneuver towards the right and the Union rear.
 Later on, Longstreet is shown walking into a field hospital where Hood lays ashen-faced, slow of speech and possibly delirious.
-After inquiring about his division's casualtiesnote he was wounded early on, so the rest of the fighting was carried out by his subordinates and requesting credit for his troops, Hood broken-heartedly sobs that Longstreet should have let him go to the right... cue Longstreet slowly, wordlessly walking out in melancholy into a similar scene of carnage outside, symbolizing just how bad it was for Hood's men.
+After inquiring about his division's casualtiesnote and requesting credit for his troops, Hood broken-heartedly sobs that Longstreet should have let him go to the right... cue Longstreet slowly, wordlessly walking out in melancholy into a similar scene of carnage outside, symbolizing just how bad it was for Hood's men.
 If one keeps in mind the stories of Longstreet favoring a big flanking maneuver on July 3rd, these scenes essentially are Foreshadowing Pickett's Charge.